 - Container with tight-fitting lids

-- 1 tablespoon Vitamin E oil (optional for longer lasting body butter)
+- 1 tablespoon Vitamin E oil (optional for longer-lasting body butter)

-Combine shea butter, coconut oil, grapeseed oil and lavender essential oil in an electric mixer and process until body butter is soft and creamy and there aren’t any visible solid pieces.
+Combine shea butter, coconut oil, grapeseed oil and lavender essential oil in an electric mixer and process until the body butter is soft and creamy and there aren’t any visible solid pieces.
 Melt shea butter and coconut oil using a double boiler if they are really hard, especially during the winter months.